milesj/figg/README.md

 regex `foo/.*?`
 ```

-> If your literal contains a backtick, there is no way to escape it, so unfortunately, you'll need to use a non-literal string and apply that correct escaping.
+> If your literal contains a backtick, unfortunately you'll need to use a non-literal string and apply that correct escaping.

 ### Lists